goproxyio/goproxy.io/content/docs/goproxyio-private.md

 ## Appendix

 The service is beta.
 Everyone can add 3 private repositories.
-(Try it now)[https://user.goproxy.io/].
+[Try it now](https://user.goproxy.io/).

 ## FAQs

 ### 1. Why do I need to set the `GOSUMDB = off` environment variable locally?

 Because the sumdb cannot record the hash value of the private repository, it will cause the local Go command to fail the verification after downloading.
 It is recommended to use the environment variable to turn off the verification, or use the environment variable `GONOSUMDB` to skip only the private library you configured, which is a bit troublesome but secure.

-### 2. Why do I need to write the token to the `$HOME/.netrc` file, what does this file for?

-Introduction about `.netrc` file, you can refer to (this article)[https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html].
-Write the token issued by goproxy.io to this file, so that the local go command can pass the authentication to goproxy.io.

 ### 3. Why did I fail to add a repository?